 The spread spectrum radio technology which was used in 3G is replaced by:

-- OFDMA (Orthogonal Frequency Division Multiple Access) multi-carrier transmission and
+- OFDMA (Orthogonal Frequency Division Multiple Access) multi-carrier transmission.

-As a result, it transfers very high bit rates without being affected by extensive multipath radio propagation.
+As a result, it transfers very high bit rates without being affected by immense multipath radio propagation.

 For MIMO (Multiple-Input Multiple-Output) communications, peak bit rate is further enhanced by using smart antenna arrays.
 Higher order modulation up to 64 QAM and MBMS (Multimedia Broadcast Multicast services) for broadcasting is used.